 Isabelle Le Galo

 Deputy General Manager for Spain at the Daniel & Nina Carasso Foundation.
 French-Spanish by origin, Isabelle has a double academic profile; scientific (advanced engineer in mathematics from Polytech) and political science (master’s degree from Sciences Po Paris).
 Her career developed in the private medical sector (Medtronic) and then in the social sector, always at the service of organizations of general interest; patients’ associations, NGOs of social action, corporate foundations and patronage at present.
 She joined the Daniel and NinaCarasso Foundation team in 2014 as Deputy General Delegate for Spain.
 From that role she drives the transition towards a sustainable food system, an art engine of citizenship and a collaborative and committed philanthropy in our country.
-On a day-to-day basis, the Foundation’s work combines an ambitious grants program, support for the social action and SSE ecosystems, development of social impact investments, research applied to the fields of action and raising awareness among decision-makers of the challenges involved.
+On a day-to-day basis, the Foundation’s work combines an ambitious grants program, support for the social action and SSE ecosystems, development of social impact investments, research applied to the fields of action, and raising awareness among decision-makers of the challenges involved.
 She is a member of the Board of Directors of the Spanish Association of Foundations (AEF), promoter and member of the Steering Committee of #FundacionesPorElClima of the AEF and member of the Advisory board of the European Foundations Commitment for Climate of DAFNE.

 Aspen Institute España

 Aspen Institute España was established in 2010 to promote leadership inspired by civic values and to address issues critical to the future of society.
-It annually organizes more than seventy debates, seminars and conferences on leadership and values, digital future, sustainability, democracy, geopolitics and economics.
+It organizes more than seventy debates, seminars and conferences on leadership and values, the digital future, sustainability, democracy, geopolitics and economics.
 The President of Aspen Spain is Javier Solana and its Secretary General is José M. de Areilza.
-The project is supported by fifteen Spanish companies and a large network of alumni.
+The project is supported by fifteen Spanish companies and an extensive network of alumni.
 It is part of the international network of Aspen Institutes, present in more than twelve countries, and collaborates in a special way with The Aspen Institute in the United States.
 This philanthropic institution was founded in 1950, among others by José Ortega y Gasset, to train leaders in all sectors of society with a humanistic vision and a connection to civic and democratic values.
 Today it is recognized as one of the most influential think tanks in the world, with more than fifty ongoing programs in the fields of public policy and leadership.

 Fundación Daniel y Nina Carasso

 The Daniel & Nina Carasso Foundation works to transform the current model of society into one that is more ecological, inclusive and allows full development.
-It is committed to two major areas: Sustainable Food, for universal access to healthy food, respectful of people and ecosystems, and Citizen Art, for the development of a critical spirit and the strengthening of social cohesion.
+It is committed to two major areas: Sustainable Food, for universal access to healthy food, respect of people and ecosystems, and Citizen Art, for the development of a critical spirit and the strengthening of social cohesion.
 It supports projects in France and Spain, mobilizing financial and human resources, as well as developing its own actions to this end.
-Driven by the objective of social impact, it bases its action on research, empirical knowledge, experimentation, evaluation and shared learning.
-Created in 2010, it is a Grant Maker foundation (exclusively funding initiatives of general interest), family-owned, affiliated to the Fondation de France.
+Driven by the objective of social impact, it bases its action on research, empirical knowledge, experimentation, evaluation, and shared learning.
+Created in 2010, it is a Grant Maker foundation (exclusively funding initiatives of general interest), family-owned, and affiliated with the Fondation de France.
 It is independent of any commercial company.